-Focusing on translation and interpreting between two of the world’s major languages, Chinese and English, this exciting master's programme provides well-balanced practical training in translation and interpreting (consecutive interpreting, simultaneous interpreting, sight translation and public service interpreting), covering a variety of topics.
-The programme also familiarises students with theoretical insights and methodological approaches that are integral to the field of translation and interpreting.
+Focusing on translation and interpreting between two of the world’s major languages, Chinese and English, this exciting master programme provides well-balanced practical training in translation and interpreting in different modes (e.g. consecutive and simultaneous interpreting, Zoom interpreting, audio-visual translation) and a wide range of topics (literature, science, business, law, medicine, etc.).

 Through this master's programme, you will:

 - gain hands-on skills in practical translation and interpreting, covering different modes (written translation, sight translation, simultaneous, consecutive and public service interpreting) and across various topics (e.g. politics, business, commerce, media, culture, technology and literature);

 - explore major theoretical approaches and core methodologies in translation and interpreting studies

 - have the flexibility to choose between a traditional theory-based dissertation and a practice-based translation project as your graduation project;